bbkr/JSON-RPC/README.md

     # BEGIN is called
     JSON::RPC::Server.new( application => My::App.new ).run;

-* Declare methods as private if you do not wish server to dispatch to them.
+### How can method be excluded from server handler dispatch?

+Declare it as private.

     method !get_database_info ( ) {
         return 'username', 'password';
     }

+### Should I declare signatures for server handler methods?

-* Validate params in signatures instead of method bodies.
-This way server correctly returns 'Invalid params' error and method is not called if signature does not match - you can easily separate validation from logic.
+It is recommended that you validate params in signatures instead of method bodies.
+This way server correctly returns 'Invalid params' error (more info later) and method is not called if signature does not match - you can easily separate validation from logic.

     method add_programmer (
         Str :$name!,